akrapukhin/MobileNetV3/README.md

 The script will measure the latency of the small and large models with different width multipliers (0.25, 0.5, 1.0) on both CPU and GPU (if available).

 ## Notes
-- The stride in the initial layers is set to 1 by default instead of 2 to adapt for small 32x32 resolution of the CIFAR dataset.
-If you want to use stride 2 from the papes, set the si parameter of the network to 2 at initialization.
+- The stride in the initial layers is set to 1 by default instead of 2 to adapt for the small 32x32 resolution of the CIFAR dataset.
+If you want to use stride 2 as in the paper, set the si parameter of the network to 2 at initialization.
 Example:
 Mobilenet_v3_large(wm=1.0, si=2)
+- In table 2 for the small model in the paper there is an SE block in the conv2d layer before the pool layer.
+It seems to be an error.
+The SE block is used only inside the bottlenecks in all other cases.
+And the official tensorflow code doesn't use the SE block at that place [https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet/mobilenet_v3.py].
+So, I don't use it either.